 Mary Elizabeth Winstead wakes after a car crash to find herself trapped in a bunker with John Goodman's gloomy survivalist

 The performances are terrific, too.
-Goodman's patriarchal conspiracy theorist is simultaneously sinister and pitiful, creepy and absurd; John Gallagher Jr's good-old-boy Emmett, the bunker's third occupant, does useful service, while Winstead makes a credibly gutsy and sympathetic survivor.
+Goodman's patriarchal conspiracy theorist is simultaneously sinister and pitiful, creepy and absurd, John Gallagher Jr's good-old-boy, the bunker's third occupant, does useful third-wheel service and Winstead makes a credibly gutsy and sympathetic survivor.

 Get the latest updates, reviews and unmissable series to watch and more!